 Next, tune your D string to match the pitch of your A string played on the fifth fret.
 You can continue tuning each string to the fifth fret of the string above it, except for the B string.
 To tune your B string, hold the G string down on the fourth fret.
 As long as each string is tuned to the correct interval from the next string, your guitar will still sound fine by itself.

-Tuning a Guitar with a Piano
+Tune Guitar with to Match Pitch of a Piano Keyboard

 If you don’t have a guitar tuner handy, but you do have access to a piano, you can use the piano to find the correct pitch for your guitar.
 Tuning to a piano or keyboard is a great way to get the right pitch for your guitar, and is especially useful if you will be playing along with a pianist or other instruments.